 If you are a Higher Education or TAFE Diploma or above student, you may apply for remission of debt or re-credit of Student Learning Entitlement (SLE) if special circumstances apply.

-This includes students whose fees have been deferred through HECS-HELP, FEE-HELP or VET FEE-HELP.
+This includes students whose fees have been deferred through HECS-HELP, FEE-HELP, VET FEE-HELP or VET Student Loan.

 You can apply if you have: